zetkin/app.zetkin.org/docs/environment-variables/environment-variables.md

 working on an app like Zetkin with a different deployment model.
 The fact that handling runtime environment variables looks different under the newer app router paradigm compared to the older pages router code also adds to the sense of complexity here.
-So here's how
+So here's how Zetkin's runtime environment variables work in both Next.js routing paradigms.

 ## Runtime Environment Variables In App Router Code